StachuDotNet/fs-graph-talk/README.md

+## Abandonment notice:

+I'm in the process of refactoring life, and am no longer pursuing this talk at this time.
+(studying chemistry and woodworking has mostly taken over my spare time)

 # fs-graph-talk

 The purpose of this repo is to contain the research notes, organization, and code relevant to a(n in-progress) talk around "F# + Graphs."